-Jenny H. Wang represents national corporations doing business in California.
-She focuses her practice in commercial litigation, having litigated cases involving alleged unfair competition, misappropriation of trade secrets, and suitability of financial investments.
-A number of Ms. Wang's clients are insurance companies, and she has successfully represented life, health and disability insurers against first-party claims of breach of contract, bad faith, negligence and fraud.
-Additionally, she has represented workers’ compensation insurance carriers in coverage and premium disputes with insureds.
-Ms. Wang’s practice also includes ERISA-governed benefits litigation, including cases involving employee claims for long-term disability benefits under employer-sponsored benefit plans, including claims of alleged abuse of discretion afforded to ERISA plan fiduciaries.
-In addition, Ms. Wang has counseled corporate clients in employer-employee disputes and serves on the firm's national team that helps large employers manage administrative charges.
+Jenny H. Wang represents national corporations doing business in California in commercial litigation matters.
+Ms. Wang's clients include insurance companies engaged in multiple lines of business, including life, health, disability, general liability, property and casualty.
+Ms. Wang has successfully defended insurers against first-party claims for breach of contract, bad faith, negligence and fraud.
+She has prosecuted declaratory relief actions involving coverage disputes and rescission of insurance policies.
+She has represented workers’ compensation insurance carriers in coverage and premium disputes with insureds.
+Ms. Wang has extensive experience representing insurers and employers in ERISA-governed benefits litigation, including actions involving employee claims for long-term disability benefits under employer-sponsored benefit plans and claims of alleged abuse of discretion afforded to ERISA plan fiduciaries.
+Ms. Wang has successfully represented institutional clients against claims of unfair competition, misappropriation of trade secrets and breach of fiduciary duties.
+Ms. Wang has provided opinions in complex coverage matters.
+Ms. Wang has counseled corporate clients in employer-employee disputes.

-Ms. Wang represents institutions at the state, federal and appellate court levels.
+Ms. Wang represents her clients at the state, federal and appellate court levels.
 She has obtained favorable results for her clients in every phase of litigation, including at the pleading stage, by way of motions for summary judgment, early mediation, trial, post-trial and appeal.

-Ms. Wang is a member of the Hinshaw & Culbertson LLP Diversity Committee.
+Ms. Wang is a member of Hinshaw & Culbertson's LLP diversity committee.

-Ms. Wang joined Hinshaw in October 2014 as a result of the merger of Hinshaw and the Los Angeles-based firm of Barger & Wolen LLP.
+Ms. Wang joined Hinshaw & Culbertson LLP in October 2014 as a result of the merger of Hinshaw and the Los Angeles-based firm of Barger & Wolen LLP where she had practiced for 14 years.

 - Leadership Council on Legal Diversity, Fellow (2015)